alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

   under *ROOT6* the macro is compiled, and now the order matters: Functions need to be declared before they are used.
 Adding a forward declaration is sufficient in order to make the macro working.
-The following version of the macro will und also under *ROOT6*:
+The following version of the macro will run also under *ROOT6*:
   ```C++
   int test(int a, int b);